The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: Summary

 Our study demonstrates the efficiency and power of JWST NIRISS grism spectroscopy, especially when combined with gravitational lensing, for constructing complete emission-line galaxy samples.
 The two-dimensional grism data for our spectroscopically confirmed H$\alpha$ emitters, complemented by multi-band imaging in the cluster fields, will enable further detailed studies of galaxy properties.
 These include investigations into star formation histories, gas-phase metallicity gradients \citep[e.g.,][]{2022ApJ...938L..16W}, and the mass-metallicity relation \citep[MZR; e.g.,][]{matharu2025lookcompleteviewspatially}.
 The methodology presented here can be applied to other JWST NIRISS slitless spectroscopic programs, such as CANUCS \citep[PID 1208, PI: C. Willott;][]{2025arXiv250621685S}, TECHNICOLOR (PID 3362, PI: A. Muzzin), PASSAGE \citep[PID 1571, PI: M. Malkan;][]{malkanParallelApplicationSlitless2025a, 2021jwst.prop.1571M}, and OutThere (PID 3383 \& 4681, PI Glazebrook).
 Applying it will further our understanding of galaxy evolution at cosmic noon, from probing the bright end of the H$\alpha$ luminosity function in blank fields to searching for AGNs.
 The JWST data used in this paper are available from the GLASS-JWST High-Level Science Product collection at \href{https://archive.stsci.edu/hlsp/glass-jwst}{https://archive.stsci.edu/hlsp/glass-jwst}.

-\acknowledgments We thanks Lei Sun, Hang Zhou for their useful discussions and suggestions.
+\acknowledgments We thank Lei Sun, Hang Zhou for their useful discussions and suggestions.
+The authors would like to express their gratitude to the anonymous reviewer for his/her invaluable feedback and insightful suggestions.
 This work is supported by the China Manned Space Program with grant no. CMS-CSST-2025-A06, the National Key R\&D Program of China No.2025YFF0510603, the National Natural Science Foundation of China (grant 12373009), the CAS Project for Young Scientists in Basic Research Grant No. YSBR-062, and the Fundamental Research Funds for the Central Universities.
 XW acknowledges the support by the Xiaomi Young Talents Program, and the work carried out, in part, at the Swinburne University of Technology, sponsored by the ACAMAR visiting fellowship.
 X.W. acknowledges the National Key R\&D Program of China (No. 2025YFA1614100).
 MB acknowledges support from the ERC Grant FIRSTLIGHT and Slovenian national research agency ARIS through grants N1-0238 and P1-0188.
 BV and PW acknowledge support from the European Union – NextGenerationEU RFF M4C2 1.1 PRIN 2022 project 2022ZSL4BL INSIGHT and from the INAF Mini Grant ``1.05.24.07.01 RSN1: Spatially-Resolved Near-IR Emission of Intermediate-Redshift Jellyfish Galaxies'' (PI Watson).
 This work is based on observations made with the NASA/ESA/CSA JWST, associated with program JWST-ERS-1324.
 We acknowledge financial support from NASA through grant JWST-ERS-1324.
 The JWST data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
 The specific observations analyzed can be accessed via \dataset[DOI:10.17909/kw3c-n857]{https://doi.org/10.17909/kw3c-n857}.
 The MAST at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.